Vafhudr/dotFiles/README.md

 # Notes & Dotfiles
-A personal repository of notes and instructions on the maintaince and set up of my linux machines.
+A personal repository of notes and instructions on the maintaince and set up of my linux machines. with explinations on why and how various commands a run.
+If anyone finds the information helpful excellent.
+Mostly sourced from the [Archwiki](https://wiki.archlinux.org/).

 ## Arch Installation Guide
 **1. Check Internet connection**